 Commercial Space Exploration

 Spaceport Associates develops policy, and advocates for commercial space and space exploration, leading to space resource capture and eventual space settlement.
 The Founder, Derek Webber, was Vice Chair of the international judging panel for the Google Lunar XPRIZE competition – aimed at developing capabilities for private commercial access to the Lunar surface.
 In that capacity, Webber was responsible for steps taken to protect Lunar Heritage sites during the competition, and has subsequently taken a leadership position in the organization “For All Moonkind” which aims to provide an international regulatory basis for such protections.
-Derek Webber gave a TED Talk in Budapest to emphasize why and how this should be done, see the following link.
+Derek Webber gave a TED Talk in Budapest to emphasize why and how this should be done, see the following link, and the photo of his combined talk on Google Lunar XPRIZE and Lunar Heritage Protection at the Royal Aeronautical Society in London, October 2018.

 Other commercial space exploration areas being advocated include 3-D additive manufacturing, in-situ resource utilization (ISRU) on planetary surfaces, tugs, orbital refueling, spacecraft servicing and space hotels.
 Webber is a backer of Planetary Resources, whose aim is to mine asteroids, and of Uwingu, which is focused on opening up future commercial Mars exploration efforts.
 Webber’s efforts in the Mars exploration business case development were recognized in Buzz Aldrin’s book Mission to Mars (National Geographic, 2013).
 The main thematic focus of the initiatives is the eventual settlement, enabled by economic development, of parts of the solar system, and using its abundant resources to help life on Earth.